masonelmore/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdCorporationhistory200Ok GetCharactersCharacterIdCorporationhistory(ctx, characterId, optional)
 Get corporation history

-Get a list of all the corporations a character has been a member of  --- Alternate route: `/dev/characters/{character_id}/corporationhistory/`  Alternate route: `/legacy/characters/{character_id}/corporationhistory/`  Alternate route: `/v1/characters/{character_id}/corporationhistory/`  --- This route is cached for up to 3600 seconds
+Get a list of all the corporations a character has been a member of  ---  This route is cached for up to 3600 seconds

 ### Required Parameters